SwitchbackTech/compass-docs/docs/getting-started/Install.md

    - Import events from the user's `primary` Google Calendar into MongoDB
    - Setup a sync channel to receive Google Calendar webhook notifications for the duration specified in the `.env` (if enabled)

-   Possible errors you'll encounter please visit this [documentantion]()
+   Possible bug you'll encounter during signing in, visit this [documentantion](https://github.com/AzharAhmed-bot/compass-docs/blob/Installation-doc-Update/docs/getting-started/DebugSignInDoc.md)

 6. Try making a change to the frontend and backend code to confirm each service hot reloads